TEJ2401/CollabCode/README.md

 - Copy button to copy the room id to clipboard
 - Leave button to leave the room
-- Joining & leaving of users is also reflected in real time
+- Joining & leaving of users is also reflected in real time -Chatbox feature to communicate with all joined users in the room

 ## Tech Stack